townofdon/unity-cli-scripts/README.md

 # etc.
 ```

-To see full list of commands, you can also run:
+To see full list of commands, you can run:

 ```
 ./bin/cli.js --help